-General Statement: The overall goal of the baccalaureate degree program in Cardio-Respiratory Care Sciences is to provide an educational curriculum designed to prepare students for the National Board for Respiratory Care Examination, expanded duty practice of respiratory care, and to be educators, staff therapists and/or supervisors in the field of respiratory care.
-Students also receive clinical training in affiliated hospitals.
+General Statement: The overall goal of the baccalaureate degree program in Cardio-Respiratory Care Sciences is to provide an educational curriculum designed to prepare students for registration by the National Board for Respiratory Care, expanded duty practice of respiratory care, and to be educators, staff therapists and/or supervisors in the field of respiratory care.
+Students receive clinical training in affiliated hospitals.

-The field of Respiratory Care requires respiratory care practitioners to administer various treatment modalities and medications, perform diagnostic procedures, and/or manage sophisticated lifesupport equipment.
-Although the majority of respiratory care practitioners are employed by hospitals, there are also opportunities to practice outside of the standard hospital setting.
+The field of Respiratory Care needs respiratory care practitioners to administer various treatment modalities and medications, perform diagnostic procedures, and/or manage sophisticated life-support equipment.
+Although the majority of respiratory care practitioners are employed by hospitals; opportunities to practice outside of the standard hospital setting are developing.

-The student who satisfactorily completes all courses in the curriculum by the end of the fourth year is awarded the Certificate of Completion.
-The program director will make a recommendation to the dean of the College of Health Sciences when the student is ready for a certificate.
+The student who satisfactorily completes all the courses in the curriculum by the end of the fourth year is awarded the Certificate of Completion.
+The program director will make the recommendation to the dean of the College of Health Sciences when the student is ready for such a certificate.
 Students must also pass CRCS 3110 and CRCS 3120 with 75% in order to receive the degree.